 Laminate flooring is perfect for high-traffic areas and active families.
 We offer many options of laminate flooring brands to help you choose the best flooring for your home.
 Four layers make up laminate flooring: wear, design, core and back.
 The back layer provides stability to the flooring, protecting against moisture and keeps the floor even and balanced.
 The core layer is a high-density board that helps prevents indentations.
 The design layer is where the art of the laminate lives, providing a look that appears organic or artistic, depending on what you choose.
 The wear layer is the top layer that protects everything underneath from stains, burns and fading.

-Step 2 – Getting Rid of Removal of Any Existing Flooring and Obstacles
+Step 2 – Getting Rid of Any Existing Flooring and Obstacles

 The room must be clear for the installation of your laminate flooring.
 The removal of the original flooring will create a lot of trash.
 Hiring our expert installers means that once you’ve chosen your laminate flooring, your work is done.
 We will take out your toilet or appliances and dispose of the trash with no worry from you.